oravirt/ansible-oracle/README.md

 This role will install and configure Oracle Grid Infrastructure.
 Tested with 12.1.0.1/12.1.0.2 & 11.2.0.4
 - Adds a .profile_grid to the oracle user
 - Sets up directory structures
-- Copies the install-files to the servers
+- Copies the install-files to the servers, or installs from a remote location (e.g nfs share)
 - Install Oracle Grid Infrastructure

 <b>oralsnr:</b>